You poured your heart into your book, but now you’re staring at the numbers, wondering how readers will discover it through effective book promotion.

 • Set up a Google Knowledge Panel to boost your author credibility.

-• Get backlinks from interviews, guest posts, or book reviews.
+• Get backlinks from interviews, ghost posts, or book reviews.

 • Use structured data markup to help search engines understand your content.